progging/toqs/README.md

 # TOQS

 > Transforms an object to a query string.
+Object-like values as serialized as JSON.

 ## Install